-The Reischauer Institute of Japanese Studies is surrounded by an extensive community of scholars which prominently includes graduate students enrolled in a number of departments and programs.
+The Reischauer Institute of Japanese Studies is surrounded by an extensive community of scholars that prominently includes graduate students enrolled in a number of departments and programs.
 Space in the Center for Government and International Studies (CGIS) Building makes it possible for RIJS and the other Asia-related centers to provide carrels or other space to a small number of Harvard doctoral students completing their dissertations.
 This development offers an important new way of bringing advanced graduate students more fully into the Japanese studies research community.

-The RIJS Graduate Student Associates in Residence for the 2018-19 academic year are as follows:
+The RIJS Graduate Student Associates in Residence for the 2020-21 academic year are as follows:

 Julia Cross, Ph.D. candidate in East Asian Religions, Dept. of East Asian Languages and Civilizations

 Yuting Dong, Ph.D. candidate in Japanese History, Dept. of East Asian Languages and Civilizations